saullocastro/compmech/ROADMAP.rst

   analysis
 - simplify and unify setup.py for compmech.conecyl.clpt
 - simplify and unify setup.py for compmech.conecyl.fsdt
+- finish implementing compmech.aero.pistonplate
+- finish implementing compmech.aero.pistonstiffpanel
-- finish implementing compmech.aero.pisonplate
+- finish implementing compmech.aero.pistonstiffplate
-- finish implementing compmech.aero.pisonstiffpanel
+- finish implementing compmech.plate (Bardell and Monteiro)

+Version 0.5.0
+-------------
+- robustness of sparse-solver for the aero module, it is really a pain to use the dense solver because of the relative slowness...
 - tune eigenvalue solver for freq in compmech.aero, similarly to what has been done for linear buckling analysis....
-- fix mass matrix (kM) calculation for compmech.aero.pisonstiffpanel.fsdt.
+- fix mass matrix (kM) calculation for compmech.aero.pistonstiffpanel.fsdt.
   The rotation degrees of freedom should not use F = m*a, but another relation to consider the rotational energy properly
 - skew panel with formulation for stringers not aligned with the panel longitudinal direction
-- robustness of sparse-solver for the aero module, it is really a pain to use the dense solver because of the relative slowness...

-Version 0.5.0
--------------
 - make an installable setup.py
 - add Third-Order Shear Deformation Theory to deal with many papers using shear correction factors